topst-development/Documentation/TOPST-D3/Software/Sample_Application/UART.md

 **Parameters**

-n  **fildes**: Indicates an open file descriptor associated with a terminal.
+-   **fildes**: Indicates an open file descriptor associated with a terminal.

-n  **optional_actions**: Indicates a symbol defined in the **termios.h** header file that specifies when to change the terminal attributes.
+-   **optional_actions**: Indicates a symbol defined in the **termios.h** header file that specifies when to change the terminal attributes.

-n  **termios_p**: A pointer to a termios control structure that contains the desired terminal attributes.
+-   **termios_p**: A pointer to a termios control structure that contains the desired terminal attributes.

 **Return Value**